 Coconut whipped cream is a great dairy-free substitute for traditional whipped cream.
-With only 3 ingredients it can be whipped up within minutes.
-All you need is a few cans of full fat coconut milk!
+With only three ingredients, it can be whipped up within minutes.
+All you need is a few cans of full-fat coconut milk!
 This coconut whipped cream recipe is dairy-free, vegan, keto, and Whole-30 friendly.

 Coconut whipped cream is my go-to whipped cream alternative for almost all my cakes and pies (though aquafaba comes in second for some pies and meringues).

-For this recipe you have to use refrigerated coconut milk (I used AROY-D brand).
-The cream separates from the liquid when it’s cold.
-Once you have your cold solid coconut cream, you’ll want to scoop it out into a mixing bowl.
+Once you have your cold solid coconut cream, you’ll want to scoop it out into a medium mixing bowl.
+Save the leftover coconut water to add to smoothies.
 Next, you’ll add your sweetener if you’re using it.
-Stevia, powdered erythritol, honey, and maple syrup all work well.
+Stevia, powdered erythritol, powdered sugar, honey, and maple syrup all work well.
 It tastes great with just vanilla too!

-If you’re in a humid area make sure to turn on the AC or the coconut whipped cream will melt.
-Use a cold bowl to whip the cream in to insure it doesn’t melt.
+If you’re in a humid area make sure to turn on the AC or the whipped cream will melt.
+Also, use a cold bowl to whip the cream in to insure it doesn’t melt.

-Start by whipping your coconut cream at a low speed and then switch to a high speed until lighter and fluffy.
+Start by whipping your coconut cream at a low speed with an stand mixer or hand mixer.
+Continue to whip on high speed until it forms stiff peaks.
 It won’t be as light and airy as regular whipped cream.
 You can over-whip this, so make sure to keep an eye on it while it’s whipping up.
+Once the cream is whipped, use a spatula to scrape the sides of the bowl and pour the cream out of the bowl or onto your dessert.

 Coconut Whipped Cream FAQ